Programmers often embed code examples in their documentation. In the

 - Integrate with

-in the same way the mainrstcheck
+coalain the same way the mainrstcheckscript is integrated.